Chaco side-necked turtle

-The Chaco side-necked turtle or Chaco sideneck turtle (Acanthochelys pallidipectoris) is a species of turtle in the family Chelidae.
+The Chaco side-necked turtle (Acanthochelys pallidipectoris) is a species of turtle in the family Chelidae.
 It is found in Argentina, Paraguay, and possibly Bolivia.
 Its natural habitat is subtropical or tropical moist montane forests.
 The turtle possesses long horny spurs on its upper thighs.
 It is 18 cm in shell length.
 Like other members of its genus, the turtle buries itself in the mud when the streams run dry, a behaviour possibly parallel to the winter hibernating behaviours of turtles further north.